 \section{Conclusion and future work}

 We presented \ourModel, a theoretically-motivated approach to live interaction with a human musician while learning a high-level music representation.
 Our method in effect learns a distance metric for sequence data that allows for smooth and meaningful linear interpolations.
 Using drums and piano datasets, we experimentally demonstrated that our principled constrained optimisation scheme properly regularises the decoder and thus yields realistic music sequences.
-Finally, the interactive music improvisation session between the model and a drummer illustrates that the proposed approach is able to be intuitively used by a human, although a more thorough and scientific study is needed to support this initial observation.
+Finally, the interactive music session between the model and a drummer illustrates that the proposed approach is able to be intuitively used by a human, although a more thorough and scientific study is needed to support this initial observation.
 In the future, using high-level control in latent space, e.g.\ through, reinforcement learning, for generating longer musical sequences would be a natural follow-up.

 \todo{While future work is discussed, the paper lacks a limitations section.
 The limitations are hinted at in diff erentparts of the paper, but there is no specifi c section that discusses them in length.}